University of Stamford: Efforts at suppression

 On 2 August 1334, the king ordered the Sheriff of Lincolnshire, John of Trehampton, to go to Stamford and inhibit everyone, on pain of forfeiture of all their property, from performing any scholastic acts there.
 A similar message was also sent to the Mayor of Oxford.
 However, on 1 November, he was required to write again, saying he understood that masters and scholars continued in scholastic acts in Stamford.
-On 7 January, after apparent inaction, the king wrote to the sheriff to say he had appointed William Trussell to go with him and seize the goods of any disobedient clerks.
+On 7 January 1335, after apparent inaction, the king wrote to the sheriff to say he had appointed his own secretary, William Trussell, to go with the sheriff and seize the goods of any disobedient clerks.

 In an undated letter, "the clerks living in the town of Stamford" informed the king that they had travelled to Stamford "by reason of many controversies, contests and fights ... in Oxford", and studied there "in greater quiet and peace by sufferance of the noble John earl of Warenne".
 They appealed that "the king would allow his liegemen to remain there under his protection".
 A copy of this letter survived in the register of the Abbot of Peterborough, suggesting he may have had a role in supporting the rebels.

 On 29 March 1335, the King issued a commission to Trussell to go to Stamford to suppress the students there, with an additional command to the sheriff to assist him.
 A number of students were expelled from Stamford, but Anthony Wood records that, after Trussell departed, the students were encouraged by the inhabitants of Stamford to return.

 On 26 July 1335, an inquisition took place at Stamford before Trussell, which was able to name 38 clerks still in Stamford.
 The list includes seventeen Masters of Arts including William of Barnby; a Bachelor of Arts; five local parish priests; fifteen students (including the rector of Stanhope, County Durham); and "Philipus le maunciple atte Brasenose".

 Legacy

-Robert de Stratford, chancellor of both England and of Oxford University, wrote to the masters of Cambridge University around 1337 regarding William of Barnby, whom he identified as "the principal instigator of the dangerous schism", and warning them not to grant degrees to him, saying that "if the said university of Stamford had lasted, it would have been to the disadvantage and dishonour of both universities".
+Robert de Stratford, chancellor of both England and Oxford University, wrote to the masters of Cambridge University around 1337 regarding William of Barnby, whom he identified as "the principal instigator of the dangerous schism", and warning them not to grant degrees to him, saying that "if the said university of Stamford had lasted, it would have been to the disadvantage and dishonour of both universities".

-Master of Arts students at Oxford were obliged to take an oath (in Latin); "You shall also swear that you will not read lectures, or hear them read, at Stamford, as in a University study, or college general".
-The 'Stamford oath' was used to maintain the long duopoly of Oxford and Cambridge and remained in place until 1827.
+Master of Arts students at Oxford were obliged to take an oath, which remained in place until 1827:

+The 'Stamford oath' (along with a similar, shorter oath at Cambridge) was used to maintain the long duopoly of Oxford and Cambridge.

 The antiquary Francis Peck in 1727 published annals of Stamford called Academia Tertia Anglicana (Latin for 'the third English university').